-- (f) Based on the above picking time model, adapt the mean value algorithm and compute again the performance. - (g) Suppose the storage area can be re-designed.
+- 7. (2 pnts) Plot the density of P and compute its mean and standard deviation (does it resemble the exponential density?). - 8.
+(2 pnts) Based on the above picking time model, adapt the mean value algorithm, compute again the performance and compare it to the exponential model. - 9.
+(2 pnts) Suppose the storage area can be re-designed.
 While keeping the area of square meters the same, what are the optimal dimensions (in view of the system performance) and why?
+Evaluate the performance benefits of re-design.